MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseCustodian.md

 ## SYNOPSIS
 Create a new ediscoveryCustodian object.\nAfter the custodian object is created, you will need to create the custodian's userSource to reference their mailbox and OneDrive for Business site.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaBetaSecurityCaseEdiscoveryCaseCustodian](/powershell/module/Microsoft.Graph.Beta.Security/New-MgBetaSecurityCaseEdiscoveryCaseCustodian?view=graph-powershell-beta)

 ## SYNTAX